Toyota Fortuner: Variants

 A number of engine options are available depending on the country of sale, including a 2.7-litre 2TR-FE and 4.0-litre 1GR-FE V6 petrol with Variable Valve Timing and 2.5-litre 2KD-FTV and 3.0-litre 1KD-FTV common rail variable geometry turbocharger diesel models.

 Grade levels are G and G Luxury for rear-wheel drive diesel and petrol, and V for 4×4 Diesel and petrol.
-The common rail turbo intercooled diesel has functional scoop on its hood.
+The common rail turbo intercooled diesel has a functional scoop on its hood.

 In 2007, Toyota Thailand dropped the 4×4 petrol model and replaced it with a two-wheel drive petrol version.

 Markets

 Argentina

 In Argentina, it is assembled in Zárate and sold as the Toyota SW4 in petrol and diesel versions.
 It is the only D-segment SUV made in Argentina.

 As of 2020, the Argentine version has over 40% locally and 60% regionally made parts.